LANG

 3F

-Compositions of Geometry and Introspection - Room Temperature Abstraction
+Geometry and Introspective Compositions – Abstract at Room Temperature

-In today's rapidly changing and stimulating society, we often yearn for "tranquility" and "neutral temperature."
+In today's fast-paced and stimulating society, we often find ourselves longing for "tranquility" and "a moderate temperature" of being.

 Compositions of Geometry and Introspection - Abstract at Room Temperature